lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     :name: MLG_portal_tut03_step01d
     :alt: A screenshot of the inclination versus semi-major axis showing a clear population of TNOs.

-    The population of TNOs has x-values greater than 30 AU.
+    The population of TNOs has x-values greater than 30 au.

-1.8.
+1.9.
 Clear the query and results and return to the RSP TAP Search form.

 .. _DP0-3-Portal-3-Step-2: